 India, as a WTO member, enacted the GI Act, which took effect on September 15, 2003.
 It ensured that only approved users could manufacture, distribute, and sell goods with a geographical origin.
 The definition of GI can be found in Section 2(1)(e) of the GI Act, which specifies the types of goods that can be classified, namely agricultural, natural, and manufactured goods that originated or were manufactured in the territory of a country, area, or locality within that territory.
 In 2004-2005, Darjeeling tea was the first commodity in India to earn a GI tag.
 Since August 2020, 370 products have been registered as GI in India.

 The value of a GI is based on the rights of GI holders to use the indication for the purpose of meeting quality requirements and maintaining the uniqueness of the location.
 When an applicant obtains a right over a sign that constitutes GI, the right of holders is obtained, according to the conditions and limitations set forth in the registration.
-The right to prohibit third parties from manufacturing goods that do not reach the specified quality level or use the same technique as is necessary to meet the GI standard.
+This entails a right to prohibit third parties from manufacturing goods that do not reach the specified quality level or use the same technique as is necessary to meet the GI standard.
 For example, a producer of Salem Fabric may impose restrictions on other producers within or outside Salem’s (Tamil Nadu) geographical boundaries which do not adhere to the GI Act's code of practice and norm.

 It also gives the holder the right to sue for infringement and recover damages incurred by the infringement on the condition that the holder obtains GI registration under Section 21 of the GI Act.
-Except in the event of the death of an authorised holder who rendered the mark inheritance as given under Section 24 of the GI Act, the register cannot be transferred, mortgaged, authorised, or assigned.
+Except in the event of the death of an authorised holder, who rendered the mark inheritance as given under Section 24 of the GI Act, the register cannot be transferred, mortgaged, authorised, or assigned.

-Infringement is described in this Act as goods made in a location other than the place of origin, as well as unfair practises or competition.
+Infringement is described, in this Act as goods made in a location other than the place of origin, as well as unfair practises or competition.
 Section 18 of the GI Act allows for the registration of a GI tag for a period of 10 years, which can be extended at any time.
 Under Section 39 of the GI Act, if the holder of a GI falsely applied or falsified any indication, tampered with the originality of the product, made or had in his possession dye, blocks, or machine to use in falsifying GI, he may be sentenced to a term of not less than 6 months, but not more than 3 years, and a fine of not less than INR 50,000 but not more than INR 2 lakh.